-There are sufficient environmental planning grounds to justify contravening the development standard (Cl.4.6(3)(b))
+6.2 There are sufficient environmental planning grounds to justify contravening the development standard (Cl.4.6(3)(b))

-The merit - based justification above in this request provides strong evidence that the proposed height variation would have clear positive outcomes including the protection and enhancement of identified values specific to the site and provision of high-quality industrial development in the locality.
+The merit - based justification above in this request provides strong evidence that the proposed height variation would have clear positive outcomes including the protection and enhancement of identified values specific to the site and provision of high-quality residential development in the locality.

-The additional height is a negligible issue within the context of the greater planning benefit, including opportunities for the protection and enhancement of local values and provision of high-quality industrial development that would result from the minor variation to the height standard.
+The additional height is a negligible issue within the context of the greater planning benefit, including opportunities for the protection and enhancement of local values and provision of high-quality residential development that would result from the variation to the height standard.
+The proposed works will not extend beyond the footprint of the retaining wall constructed to manage landslip occurring on the site.